TomChiavegato/ray_tracer/README.md

 # Ray Tracer in Rust

-Welcome to **Ray Tracer in Rust**, a project inspired by the "Ray Tracing in One Weekend" book series ([official site](https://raytracing.github.io/books/RayTracingInOneWeekend.html)) and Chris Biscardi's "Ray Tracing in Rust" YouTube video.
+Welcome to **Ray Tracer in Rust**, a project inspired by the "Ray Tracing in One Weekend" book series ([official site](https://raytracing.github.io/books/RayTracingInOneWeekend.html)).
 This project explores the fundamentals of computer graphics, focusing on rendering realistic scenes with light and geometry.

 ## Project Overview